plone/training/docs/react/external_data.md

   "description": "Create an express server to provide the initial data for the component.
 Write a redux middleware to fire a network request to get the initial data."
   "property=og:description": "Create an express server to provide the initial data for the component.
 Write a redux middleware to fire a network request to get the initial data."
-  "property=og:title": "Creating A Simple Backend" "keywords": "Plone, Training, exercise, solution, react, node"
+  "property=og:title": "Creating A Simple Backend" "keywords": "Plone, training, exercise, solution, React, Node"
 ---

 (external-data-label)=